tercen/developers_guide/source/getting-started_core-concepts.Rmd

 The first two, __template__ and __workflow__, do not need programming experience, the __operator__ does.

 The building of each type of module is explained in the following chapters.

-## Template {-}

-No programming knowledge is required to build a template.
-These are built by using the Tercen user interface and deployed within Tercen.

-## App {-}

-No programming knowledge is required to build an app.
-These are built by using the Tercen user interface and deployed within Tercen.

-## Operator {-}

-Programming knowledge is required to build an __operator__ using any number of programming languages (R, Python, Rust, etc.).
-The code is put on Github for the __app library__ to find.

-Currently Tercen has made a convenient R package for working with the Tercen API, we aim to quickly cater for the other programming languages (Python, Matlab etc.) during our final release.

-A command line function can also be deployed as an __operator__.
-This is done using a docker concept.